emil-jacero/cue-oam/v2alpha2/README.md

 ## TODO

-- [ ] Base API and schema
+- [x] Base API and schema
-- [ ] Dependency handling of components
+- [ ] Dependency handling of components?
-- [ ] Test changing Workload to ComponentType or ComponentSchema
+- [x] Test changing Workload to ComponentType or ComponentSchema

 ## Definitions

-### Schema
+### ComponentSchema

-A schema is a reusable set of CUE definitions that ensures components, traits, and scopes share the same upstream standards.
+A component-schema is a reusable set of CUE definitions that ensures components, traits, and scopes share the same upstream standards.
 A set of global schemas are part of the model specification, but other schemas may be created and maintained by a platform.
 They serve the same purpose, and should be well-known to the users of that platform.

-The schema directory contains a subdirectory called "platform".
-This directory is meant to contain transformation templates written in CUE.
+The platform directory is meant to contain transformation templates written in CUE, but they are similar to schemas.
 These templates accelerate development by mapping standard schemas into platform-specific outputs, such as Kubernetes manifests or Docker Compose files.
 By encapsulating common transformations, they reduce repetitive work and encourage reuse.

 **Example:**